 Canine Good Citizen (CGC) and Canine Good Citizen Advanced (CGCA) testing: The purpose of the CGC and/or CGCA testing is to ensure that your favorite companion, the dog, can be a respected member of the community because it has been trained to behave well in the home, in public places and in the presence of other dogs.
 This test and/or class is for all ages and for all dogs--pure bred or mixed breeds.
 Once you have completed a Basic Level 2 class, CGC and/or a CGCA class, you have the opportunity to have your dog tested.
 Your dog must complete and pass the ten (10) American Kennel Club Canine Good Citizen (CGC) and/or Canine Good Citizen Advanced (CGCA) requirements.
 Once your dog passes these tests, you will receive a certificate and/or title from the American Kennel Club.
 The CGC and/or CGCA is now a recognized optional title for your dog.
 Click here to read more about the Canine Good Citizen program on the AKC website.

-Beginner Novice/Novice Competition: This class will help prepare the already-trained dog for the Beginner Novice or Novice Competition.
+Beginner Novice/Novice Competition: This class will help prepare the already-trained dog for the Beginner Novice or Novice Competition, for those who choose to compete.
 Classwork will include "Rapid Recalls," "It's Yer Choice," and the use of platforms to aid in the proper positioning of dogs.
 Prerequisite: Successful completion of Beginning Obedience OR a passing score on the CGC test OR evidence of basic obedience skills (e.g., come when called, sit-stay for at least one minute).

 On-Going Competition Prep Classes: These on-going open classes are for the handler and dog to prepare for the competition ring at a variety of levels, including Novice, Open, and Utility.
 Class work includes proofing, foot work, and competition run-throughs.
 Prerequisite: Successful completion of Beginning Obedience OR a passing score on the CGC test OR evidence of basic obedience skills (e.g., come when called, sit-stay for at least one minute).